seancdavis/seancdavis-com/www/src/blog/posts/2019-01-22-you-should-be-embarrassed-by-old-code.md

 ---
 title: You Should be Embarrassed by Old Code
-description: "Looking at old code can be an uncomfortable, embarrassing, or infuriating experience.
-And that's a good thing."
+description: Looking at old code can be an uncomfortable, embarrassing, or infuriating experience.
+And that's a good thing.
+image: /blog/default/default-yellow-03.png
 ---

 If you've been writing code long enough, you know the feeling of looking at old code.
 It's embarrassing.